Interstate 70: History

 Besides being the first Interstate to receive a contract for pavement, other oddities happened with I-70 as well.

 As first proposed, the western terminus of I-70 was to be Denver.
-However, Utah and Colorado pressured the federal government to extend the planned freeway farther west, arguing a direct link between Denver and Salt Lake City was vital for an effective highway system.
+Utah and Colorado, however, pressured the federal government to extend the planned freeway farther west, arguing a direct link between Denver and Salt Lake City was vital for an effective highway system.
 The proposal was to follow what is now US 6 west and connect to I-15 at Spanish Fork, Utah.
-Federal planners (influenced by the military) agreed to extend the proposed route of I-70, but not to serve Salt Lake City; the military wanted to better connect Southern California with the Northeast.
-This led to I-70's constructed route through the San Rafael Swell terminating at Cove Fort.
+Federal planners, influenced by the military, agreed to extend the proposed route of I-70, but not to serve Salt Lake City; the military wanted to better connect Southern California with the Northeastern U.S. This led to I-70's constructed route through the San Rafael Swell terminating at Cove Fort.
 Many motorists include I-70 as part of their cross-country drives between New York City and Los Angeles (which are accessible to I-70 via other Interstates).

+Completed in 1992, the freeway through Glenwood Canyon Colorado was the last major section of freeway on I-70 to be completed and widely heralded as an environmental and engineering success.

 As a result of freeway revolts in the Baltimore area, I-70 was not completed east of MD 122 to its planned terminus at I-95 within the city of Baltimore, and it now ends at a four-way symmetrical stack interchange with I-695, the Baltimore Beltway.
-Until November 2014, I-70 ended at a park and ride lot at MD 122 as the freeway enters the city of Baltimore at exit 94.
+Until November 2014, I-70 ended at a park-and-ride lot at MD 122 as the freeway enters the city of Baltimore at exit 94.
 Commuters park on the pavement where high-speed freeway lanes were to be.
 The former freeway from I-695 to MD 122 is being converted into a two-lane parkway to be renamed Cooks Boulevard, maintained by the Maryland State Highway Administration.

 The highway gave its name to the I-70 killer, a serial killer who committed a string of murders within a few miles of it in several Midwestern states in the early 1990s.
 No suspect has ever been apprehended despite the widespread publicity the murders generated, including their being featured several times on the television show America's Most Wanted and Unsolved Mysteries.

+It also lends its name to the I-70 strangler, who murdered at least twelve boys and young men whose bodies were discovered along I-70.
+Though officially unsolved, it is believed that deceased businessman Herb Baumeister, a suspect in over a dozen homicides in Indiana, might have been the perpetrator.

-John Allen Muhammad and Lee Boyd Malvo, the duo responsible for the D.C. sniper attacks, were apprehended at a rest stop on I-70 near Myersville, Maryland, in 2002.
+John Allen Muhammad and Lee Boyd Malvo, the duo responsible for the DC sniper attacks, were apprehended at a rest stop on I-70 near Myersville, Maryland, in 2002.